dfinity/wg-identity-authentication/topics/icrc_29_window_post_message_transport.md

 ## Relying party

-The `origin` value of the received message `"result": "ready"` when the communication channel was established, is mentioned below as `establishedOrigin`.
+The `origin` value of the first received reply to a `icrc29_status` message with `"result": "ready"` when establishing the communication channel, is mentioned below as `establishedOrigin`.

 The `window` that was opened for the signer is mentioned below as `signerWindow`.